ChasTechProjects/Debian64Pi-old/README.md

 # Debian64Pi
 64-bit Debian Stretch for the Raspberry Pi 3

-This is a 64-bit Debian Stretch image that works on the Raspberry Pi 3.
-It is a minimal image built upon the Debian ARM64 base but with a kernel and firmware that works on the Raspberry Pi 3.
+These images are various flavours of Debian Stretch that run on the Pi.
+These are built upon the Debian ARM64 base and are not based on Raspbian.
+These images will work on the Pi 3B, 3B+, and revision 1.2 of the Pi 2.

 ## Status
-*Keyboard, mouse, and Ethernet are working.
+*Keyboard, mouse, Wi-Fi, and Ethernet are working.

-*XFCE desktop loaded successfully and can load applications such as Chromium and LibreOffice.
+*MATE desktop loaded successfully and can load applications such as Chromium and LibreOffice.

 *Multiarch in dpkg works -- can add armhf as a secondary architecture and load armhf programs.

 *Snaps can be installed after installing snapd.

-*Pi 3's built in WiFi currently not working, despite kernel modules including drivers for it were installed.

 ## Desktop Environment
-Image does not include a desktop environment, but one can be installed with one of the following commands:

-<code>sudo apt install xfce4</code>

-<code>sudo apt install lxde</code>

-<code>sudo apt install kde-plasma-desktop</code>

-<code>sudo apt install lxqt</code>

-<code>sudo apt install mate-desktop-environment</code>

-If, after you've installed a desktop environment and rebooted, you still end up at the text login screen, it means that a display manager did not come with the desktop environment you installed.
-Fix this by running:

-<code>sudo apt install lightdm</code>
+Currently, an image with the MATE desktop is available from the Releases section of this page.
+I plan on releasing images pre-loaded with the following desktop environments in the future:

+*LXDE

+*LXQT

+*KDE Plasma

+*XFCE

-## Pre-release image
+## Troubleshooting

-You can download a pre-release image from the releases section of this repository.
-The SHA256 hash on the release description is the hash of the archive, NOT the image file itself.
+### My Pi hangs on the rainbow screen.

+This is the issue you face when you are using an unsupported Pi model.
+Your Pi model MUST have the BCM2837 SoC for this image to work.